42thlab/arkis-docs/docs/api/authentication.md

 ### Sign up / Sign in

 Create an account and returns the JSON Web Token of this account.
-If this account already exist and the credentials are corrects, returns the JSON Web Token of the existing account.
+If the account already exist and the credentials are corrects, returns the JSON Web Token of the existing account.

 ### HTTP Request